 Happy birthday, new business baby!

-The first step is to pick a launch date that you can then work backwards from, scheduling things out from the day you launch back back back all the way ’til you get to today.
-This will help you plan your outreach strategy and get everything in place before you have to start putting it out there, so that you don’t even have to think about it when the time comes.
+The first step is to pick a launch date that you can then work backward from, scheduling things out from the day you launch back all the way ’til you get to today.
+This will help you plan your outreach strategy and get everything in place before you have to start putting it out there so that you don’t even have to think about it when the time comes.
 BE REALISTIC!
 Pick a date that gives you some buffer room for unplanned stuff or delays to come up, because they always do.

 You can also then announce this date, and start marketing it through your social sites/blog/newsletter and building up anticipation and knowledge around it for your current customer base.
 This is what will help create anticipation and excitement in your new brand, and get people interested!

-Picking a date, and announcing it to your followers also helps hold you accountable to actually launch on that day!
-Because how often do we put our own big projects on the back burner for client/customer work?
+Picking a date, and announcing it to your followers also helps hold you accountable to actually launch on that day.
+How often do we put our own big projects on the back burner for client/customer work?
 Uh, almost always!
 Not this time.
 This baby needs to be born!

 Plant the seeds